QuizandSurveyMaster/quiz_master_next/readme.txt

 18. Database

 == Changelog ==
+= 11.0.1 ( April 05, 2026 ) =
+* Bug: Resolved real time result issue with fill in the blank questions
+* Feature: Added support for embedded iframe links, enabling quizzes to be used on external websites
+* Feature: Introduced QSM APIs to retrieve quiz data and questions, and to create new questions
+* Enhancement: Improved query performance for the quiz dashboard widget

 = 11.0.0 ( March 19, 2026 ) =
 * Feature: Introduced a new quiz rendering system with fully customizable elements
 * Feature: Added advanced customization options for quiz templates, including pagination settings